All Episodes

 It's been a great 20 years.

-And I just don't see uh I think that you know Obama will come will come out to the national stage and give speeches about how a single woman who's 30 years old in law school can get she'd get five dollars worth of birth birth control every month, but he can't come out in his six years of his presidency and say Uh our our veterans are waiting six months for treatment and they're dying.
+And I just don't see, I think that, you know, Obama will come out to the national stage and give speeches about how a single woman who's 30 years old in law school should get $5 worth of birth control every month, but he can't come out in his six years of his presidency and say, our veterans are waiting six months for treatment and they're dying.

-That that shows me that he's he's caring about different groups of people based on their political leanings.
+That shows me that he's caring about different groups of people based on their political leanings.

-I I think I think my point is that he that uh you know veterans in the military and any other group that doesn't statistically vote for Obama, he considers their enemies.
+I think my point is that veterans in the military and any other group that doesn't statistically vote for Obama, he considers their enemies.

-Instead, he's gonna spend his time on the women who want birth control paid for everybody by everybody.
+Instead, he's going to spend his time on the women who want birth control paid for everybody.

-Yes, yes, yes, he purposely ignored them because he already recognized that it was a problem six years ago when he started when he was campaigning for his administration.
+Yes, he purposely ignored them because he already recognized that it was a problem six years ago when he was campaigning for his administration.

 He's out there trying to sell Obamacare.

-He's not gonna get one Republican vote for it.
+He's not going to get one Republican vote for it.

 They're having to rewrite the rules.

-And they they remember that the Scott Brown race in in Massachusetts.
+And they remember the Scott Brown race in Massachusetts.

 I mean, it was nip and tuck here.

-And Obama could not afford during this high cell period for Obamacare, for any of this VA scandal to come up because it would illustrate it would just make it all that much harder to get Obamacare signed or passed before he could sign it.
+And Obama could not afford during this high sell period for Obamacare for any of this VA scandal to come up because it would illustrate, it would just make it all that much harder to get Obamacare signed or passed before he could sign it.

 So they had to bury this VA story.

-Now you you think they're bearing because Obama doesn't care about vets and this and this kind of thing.
+Now, you think they're buried because Obama doesn't care about vets and this kind of thing.

-If you're a Republican and you're in line, you're gonna remain at the end of the line.
+If you're a Republican and you're in line, you're going to remain at the end of the line.

 But in this case, I mean, we had the news from CBS today.